-If you conduct an online search for artificial intelligence, you will come across hundreds of publications forecasting a market dominated by the application of artificial intelligence.
+If you conduct an online search for artificial intelligence.
+You will come across hundreds of publications forecasting a market dominated by the application of artificial intelligence.

-Indeed, a recent Business Insider analysis indicates that by 2020, up to 85 percent of consumer transactions would be handled without human intervention.
+Indeed, a recent Business Insider analysis indicates that by 2020, up to 85 percent of consumer transactions would be, handled without human intervention.

-Amir Konigsberg now serves as the CEO of Twiggle, a company that enables ecommerce search algorithms to think like humans.
+Amir Konigsberg now serves as the CEO of Twiggle, a company that enables e-commerce search algorithms to think like humans.
 Amir has stated in recent interviews that consumers frequently abandon eCommerce experiences because the product results given are frequently irrelevant.

-The AI technology provides a competitive advantage to enterprises and is accessible to developers and businesses of any size or budget.
-A fantastic example is Pinterest’s new upgrade to its Chrome plugin, which lets users to select an object in any online snapshot and then request that Pinterest surface comparable products via image recognition algorithms.
+AI technology provides a competitive advantage to enterprises and is accessible to developers and businesses of any size or budget.
+A fantastic example is Pinterest’s new upgrade to its Chrome plugin, which lets users select an object in any online snapshot and then request that Pinterest surface comparable products via image recognition algorithms.

-Shoppers are progressively abandoning impulse control as revolutionary visual search tools are added to the software platforms that power eCommerce websites.
+Shoppers are, progressively abandoning impulse control as revolutionary visual search tools are, added to the software platforms that power eCommerce websites.

 For instance, kids might take a shine to a friend’s new clothing or a coworker’s new pair of Nike sports shoes.
 If there is a visual, AI enables shoppers to readily identify comparable things on e-commerce sites.

 According to Conversica, sales teams do not follow up on at least 33% of marketing leads.
 This means that pre-qualified prospects interested in your product or service will inevitably fall through the cracks.